Home Health Care Agencies

 Frequently Asked Questions

-What services do home health care agencies in Rhode Island provide?
+What services do home health care agencies in Rhode Island offer?

-Agencies offer a range of services including skilled nursing, physical therapy, and assistance with daily activities like bathing and meal preparation.
+Agencies provide a range of services including skilled nursing, physical therapy, medication management, and assistance with daily activities tailored to each senior's needs.

-How can I verify the credentials of a home health care agency in Rhode Island?
+How do I know if a home health care agency is reputable?

 Sources